AbhiNow0909/NexusAI/README.md

 LangChain and similar frameworks add abstraction layers between the code and the LLM.
 For this assignment — where the orchestration logic is the core deliverable — that's a liability:

 - **Transparency**: Every tool dispatch, every message in the conversation history, every retry decision is visible in `orchestrator.py`.
-There is no magic.
 - **Debuggability**: When Gemini returns an unexpected response format, you can see exactly what it returned and fix the parsing.
 With a framework, you'd be debugging the framework's internals.
 - **Gemini native function calling**: `google-generativeai`'s `FunctionDeclaration` → `generate_content` → `function_call` loop is clean enough that an abstraction layer adds nothing.